sensu/sensu-docs/content/sensu-go/5.16/reference/assets.md

 ### Asset hello world example

-In this example, we'll run a script that outputs `Hello World`:
+In this example, you'll run a script that outputs `Hello World`:

 {{< highlight bash >}}
 hello-world.sh